rehierl/node-tree-outliner/algorithm-about.md

 outline by creating and/or ending sections, or it has no such effect at all.

-When processing nodes that do not have an effect on the current outline (if no node that has an effect on the current outline is located in between), it does not matter if it is a single node, a subtree of such nodes, sequences of subtrees of such nodes, or no such node at all: The current outline will not change.
+When processing nodes that do not have an effect on the current outline (if no node has an effect on the current outline is located in between), it does not matter if it is a single node, a subtree of such nodes, sequences of subtrees of such nodes, or no such node at all: The current outline will not change.

 Replacing the tags of a tag sequence by tokens therefore allows to generalize